Archonic944/csc208/notes_and_definitions copy.md

 **Theorem 2.3.2**: K3,3 is not planar.

 **Where g is girth**: When gf ≤ 2e disagrees with Euler's formula, a graph is not planar.

+### Circuits & Trails

+* Euler Circuit ↔︎ the degree of every vertex is even
+* Euler Trail ↔︎ there are ≤2 odd degree vertices

+### Coloring

+**Theorem 2.5.2**: The Four Color Theorem

+If G is a planar graph, then the chromatic number is ≤4.

+**Theorem 2.5.4**: The chromatic number of graph $G$ is at least the clique number.

+**Theorem 2.5.5: Brooks' Theorem**:
+Chromatic number is ≤ highest vertex degree unless the graph is complete or an odd cycle